Map | Download | Other hikers | Thanks

 Łukasz Supergan manages this more comprehensive list of hikers in Polish.

-I must note that “walk across Carpathians” can mean different things depending on the trail and philosophy you choose so I would be very cautious making any comparisons.
-Weather plays significant role while on the hike.
-Starting and finishing points differ.
-Some walk highest peaks only, some also walk valleys or lower ridges.
-Some avoid civilization, some pay for accommodation in mountain chalets and villages or make detours to cities.
+I must note that “walk across the Carpathians” can mean different things depending on the trail and the philosophy you choose, so I would be very cautious when making any comparisons.
+Weather plays a significant role during the hike.
+Start and end points differ.
+Some walk only the highest peaks, some also cross valleys or lower ridges.
+Some avoid civilization, some pay for accommodation in mountain chalets and villages or take detours to cities.
 Some have support teams, some depend on local resources.
 Some walk fast, some slow.
-Some collect thousands of Euros for their journey, some set their survival limit to 1€ a day.
-Some sell their experience, some keep it for themselves; I decided to make these webpages to inspire others to fall in love with the Carpathians.
+Some collect thousands of Euros for their journey, some set their survival limit at 1€ a day.
+Some sell their experience, some keep it for themselves; I decided to build these webpages to inspire others to fall in love with the Carpathians.

-If I was asked to set rules for what “Carpathian thru-hike” means, I would say: 1) walking at least 2000 km touching all the Carpathian countries in a single trek, 2) walking the highest ridges or the ones connecting them, 3) at least two thirds of overnights without touch with civilization, 4) no support team following the hike.
+If I were asked to define what a “Carpathian thru-hike” means, I would suggest: 1) walking at least 2000 km and passing through the most of the Carpathian countries in a single trek, 2) walking the highest ridges or the lower ones connecting them, 3) spending at least two-thirds of the nights away from civilization, 4) having no support team following the hike.

 Thanks